 The provisions of this catalog are not to be regarded as a contract between any student and the University.
 The University reserves the right to change any of the policies, rules, regulations and standards of conduct at any time as may be necessary in the interest of the University.
 The University also reserves the right to modify or discontinue any of the services, programs or activities described in this catalog.

-The most up-to-date student handbook can be found online at www.hpu.edu/ studenthandbook and in the Resources Tab section of HPU Pipeline.
-The Student Handbook is available on www.hpu.edu/studenthandbook.
+The most up-to-date student handbook can be found online at www.hpu.edu/studenthandbook.

 Code of Student Conduct